 I was working in LA a couple weeks back when Michael Connelly invited me to visit the set of his TV show, BOSCH, for a couple hours.
-I’ve known Michael for a more than a decade now, but my history image1with him as an influence goes back well beyond that — when my first submitted novel was getting close to acceptance, when it seemed all over but the victory parade, and then we got bad news from the decision-makers at St. Martin’s Press.
+I’ve known Michael for a more than a decade now, but my history with him as an influence goes back well beyond that — when my first submitted novel was getting close to acceptance, when it seemed all over but the victory parade, and then we got bad news from the decision-makers at St. Martin’s Press.

 My editor, a great editor and great guy named Pete Wolverton, one of the best, said he wanted to publish the book, but that he also wanted to see me get out of the gates with a bigger splash.
 He thought the plot was too quiet, which was generous, because I don’t think the book really had a plot.
 His superiors weren’t as enthused about the book as he was, period.
 So he sent me away with a bit of advice: “Re-read Michael Connelly to see how it’s done right.”
 I re-read them and I’d urge any would-be crime writer to do the same.
 I’d urge anyone who simply enjoys reading good fiction to try Michael’s work.